Poppa's House

 Poppa's House is an American television sitcom that aired from October 21, 2024, to April 28, 2025 on CBS.
 The series stars Damon Wayans as Poppa, Damon Wayans Jr. as Damon, Essence Atkins as Ivy, and Tetona Jackson as Nina.
 The series was created by Damon Wayans and Kevin Hench.
-In April 2025, the series was canceled after one season.
+In April 2025, the series was canceled after one season, ending with an unresolved cliffhanger.